Lester Holt reflects on faith and journalism.

 “I have heard him mention on more than one occasion on Sunday ‘Today’ that he would be attending church when he gets off the air,” she added.
 “That shows me he is not ashamed of the gospel of Christ.”

-The newsman’s father, Lester Holt Sr., has served as an elder at the Cordova church and the Carmichael, Calif., church.
+The newsman’s father, Lester Holt Sr., has served as an elder at the Cordova church and the Carmichael Church of Christ, also in California.

 “It might also be noted that Lester’s grandfather and great-grandfather were also elders of congregations in the Detroit area,” Les Sr. told the Chronicle.